Lystrosaurus: Other species

 Lystrosaurus georgi fossils have been found in the Earliest Triassic sediments of the Moscow Basin in Russia.
 It was probably closely related to the African Lystrosaurus curvatus, which is regarded as one of the least specialized species and has been found in very Late Permian and very Early Triassic sediments.

+L. murrayi, in addition to two undescribed species presently assigned to L. curvatus and L. declivis, is known from the Early Triassic Panchet Formation of the Damodar Valley and the Kamthi Formation of the Pranhita-Godavari Basin in India.
+Seven Lystrosaurus species have been described from the Early Triassic Jiucaiyuan, Guodikeng and Wutonggou formations of the Bogda Mountains in Xinjiang, China, although it is possible that only two (L. youngi and L. hedini) are valid; unusually, no Chinese Lystrosaurus specimens are known below the Permian-Triassic boundary in this region.
+L. curvatus, L. murrayi, and L. maccaigi are known from the Fremouw Formation in the Transantarctic Mountains of Antarctica.

 Description

 Lystrosaurus was a dicynodont therapsid, between 0.6 to 2.5 m long with an average of about 0.9 m depending upon the species.

 Unlike other therapsids, dicynodonts had very short snouts and no teeth except for the tusk-like upper canines.
 Dicynodonts are generally thought to have had horny beaks like those of turtles, for shearing off pieces of vegetation, which were then ground on a horny secondary palate when the mouth was shut.
 The jaw joint was weak and moved backwards and forwards with a shearing action, instead of the more common sideways or up and down movements.
 It is thought that the jaw muscles were attached unusually far forward on the skull and took up a lot of space on the top and back of the skull.
 As a result, the eyes were set high and well forward on the skull, and the face was short.

 Features of the skeleton indicate that Lystrosaurus moved with a semi-sprawling gait.
 The lower rear corner of the scapula (shoulder blade) was strongly ossified (built of strong bone), which suggests that movement of the scapula contributed to the stride length of the forelimbs and reduced the sideways flexing of the body.
 The five sacral vertebrae were massive but not fused to each other and to the pelvis, making the back more rigid and reducing sideways flexing while the animal was walking.
 Therapsids with fewer than five sacral vertebrae are thought to have had sprawling limbs, like those of modern lizards.
 In dinosaurs and mammals, which have erect limbs, the sacral vertebrae are fused to each other and to the pelvis.
 A buttress above each acetabulum (hip socket) is thought to have prevented dislocation of the femur (thigh bone) while Lystrosaurus was walking with a semi-sprawling gait.
 The forelimbs of Lystrosaurus were massive, and Lystrosaurus is thought to have been a powerful burrower.

-Mummified specimens recovered from the Karoo Basin and described in 2022 revealed that Lystrosaurus had dimpled, leathery and hairless skin.
+Mummified specimens recovered from the Karoo Basin and described in 2022 revealed that Lystrosaurus had dimpled, leathery, and hairless skin.